-If you are exposed consistently loud noise, you should wear hearing protectors.
+If you are exposed consistently to loud noise, you should wear hearing protectors.
 These can be earplugs, over-the-ear noise-cancelling headphones, or other hearing protection devices.
 Know that the longer loud noises last, the more likely they are to damage your hearing.
 And loud bursts at a high volume are even more dangerous to hearing.
-So you should use hearing protection whether you are at a loud concert or at a shooting range or fireworks display.
+So you should use hearing protection whether you are at a loud concert, a shooting range, or fireworks display.

 To protect your hearing, the World Health Organization (WHO) recommends limiting the time and volume for listening through headphones.
 According to WHO, you should use them no more than one hour a day.
 And the volume should be no more than 60%.
 WHO also suggests using noise-canceling headphones.
 These may help you resist the urge to turn up the music.